Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Lifecycle

-Moose calfMoose mate in early fall.
+MooseMoose mate in early fall.
 During mating season, females attract males with their deep calls and strong scent.
-Bull moose use their antlers in threat displays when they are fighting over females.
+When they are fighting over females, bull moose use their antlers in threat displays.
 Sometimes they get into a pushing fight with their antlers.
 These fights rarely get too serious because the antlers could catch together and both moose could die.
 When mating season is over, the moose's antlers fall off.
 Mice and other rodents gnaw on the antlers because they are a good source of calcium.

-The female gives birth during the spring or summer.
+MooseThe female gives birth during the spring or summer.
 She usually has one baby.
-Moose calves can stand up within a day and they can swim within a couple of weeks.
+Moose calves can stand up within a day, and they can swim within a couple of weeks.

-Calves are weaned after about six months and stay with their mother until the next young are born.
+MooseCalves are weaned after about six months and stay with their mother until the next young are born.
 Mothers are very protective of their calves and charge people if they get too close.
 Bull moose may also charge people and even cars during mating season.
 Moose can run as fast as 35 mph, so it's a good idea to stay out of their way!

 Behavior

 MooseThe moose is active in the day, especially at dawn and dusk.
 It has very poor eyesight but good hearing and an excellent sense of smell.
 It is a very good swimmer and can swim as fast as six miles an hour in the water.
 The moose is usually a peaceful animal but can become aggressive when it is threatened.
 It is never a good idea to approach a moose.
-Moose are very territorial and if they think you are a threat, they will charge you.
-Moose are faster then humans, so you can't outrun one!
+Moose are very territorial, and if they think you are a threat, they will charge at you.
+Moose are faster than humans, so you can't outrun one!